Lug Nut Types

 Lug Nut Sizes

-Lug nut sizes have a specific thread pitch, which is determined by vehicle specifications.
+Lug nut sizes have a specific thread pitch, which is determined by the vehicle specifications.
 It is important to match up the lug nut to your specific vehicle.
+Here are the most common lug nut sizes:

 - 10mm X 1.25